aiverify-foundation/moonshot/docs/faq.md

 ### What happen if I experience timeouts during package installation?

 Some of the functions may not work as expected.
-We suggest users to resinstall Moonshot to ensure that all libaries are installed successfully.
+We suggest users to reinstall Moonshot to ensure that all libraries are installed successfully.

 ## Using Moonshot